 For those who utilize public transportation, the University still offers a 50% subsidy for MBTA passes as well as a number of other transit benefits.
 The MBTA’s Ride Safer program includes hand sanitizer dispensers throughout the system, requires all passengers to wear face coverings, and even provides real-time crowding information on busier routes.
 MBTA vehicles and stations are also thoroughly cleaned and disinfected on a routine basis.

 The new ZipBy parking app will be available to Harvard commuters utilizing the Allston Webster lot.
 It allows affiliates to book parking online.
 Printed permits are not required.
 Your cell phone Bluetooth technology will open the gates.
 The rate is $1.50 per hour.
 There are no time restrictions.
 A Cambridge location is coming this fall.
-More details will be available in early September.
+More details will be available in November.

 If you cancelled your annual parking permit this spring, you will need to reapply when you return to campus.
 Click here for more details.